 3. In the Check mail from other accounts section, click Add a mail account.

-4. Type the email address of the account you are adding, and click Next Step.
+4. Type the domain email address of the account you are adding, and click Next Step.

 5. Select Import emails from my other account (POP3), and click Next Step.

 6. Fill in all the details and settings for the email account:

 • Your Username is your full email address (including the domain name).

 • Your Password is your email password, not your web hosting company login password.